liquidctl/liquidctl/docs/razer-hanbo-guide.md

 data is provided through a standard hwmon sysfs interface.

 liquidctl automatically detects when a kernel driver is bound to the device and, whenever possible, uses it instead of directly accessing the device.
+This will happen for all read operations.
+Write operations will remain managed by liquidctl.
 Alternatively, direct access to the device can be forced with `--direct-access`.